Richard Olney: Attorney General

 In March 1893, Olney became U.S. Attorney General and used the law to thwart strikes, which he considered an illegitimate tactic contrary to law.
 Olney argued that the government must prevent interference with its mails and with the general railway transportation between the states.

 Pullman strike

 During the 1894 Pullman strike, Olney instructed district attorneys to secure from the Federal Courts writs of injunction against striking railroad employees.
 He ordered the Chicago district attorney to convene a grand jury to find cause to indict Eugene Debs and other labor leaders and sent federal marshals to protect rail traffic, ordering 150 marshals deputized in Helena, Montana alone.

 When the legal measures failed, he advised President Cleveland to send federal troops to Chicago to quell the strike, over the objections of the Governor of Illinois.

+In comparison to his $8,000 compensation as Attorney General, Olney had been a railroad attorney and had a $10,000 retainer from the Chicago, Burlington, and Quincy Railroad.
+Olney got an injunction from circuit court justices Peter S. Grosscup and William Allen Woods (both anti-union) prohibiting ARU officials from "compelling or encouraging" any impacted railroad employees "to refuse or fail to perform any of their duties."
+The injunction was disobeyed by Debs and other ARU leaders, and federal forces were dispatched to enforce it.
+Debs, who had been hesitant to start the strike, put all of his efforts into it.
+He called on ARU members to ignore the federal court injunctions and the U.S. Army.

 Secretary of State

 Upon the death of Secretary of State Walter Q. Gresham, Cleveland named Olney to the position on June 10, 1895.

 Olney quickly elevated US foreign diplomatic posts to the title of embassy, officially raising the status of the United States to one of the world's greater nations.
 (Until then, the United States had had only Legations, which diplomatic protocol dictated be treated as inferior to embassies.)

 Olney took a prominent role in the boundary dispute between the British and Venezuelan governments.
 In his correspondence with Lord Salisbury, he gave an extended interpretation of the Monroe Doctrine that went considerably beyond previous statements on the subject, now known as the Olney interpretation.